 From a trusted name in the nutritional bar world, this bar has got 20 grams of protein and you get selection of great flavors.

 Pros: You won’t get more than 10 grams of fat per bar.
-The protein bars are also vegan-friendly, something that can be hard to find in protein bars, and taste pretty great.
+The protein bars are also vegan-friendly, something that can be hard to find, and they taste pretty great.

 Cons: They have been known to melt inside their packaging, so best to not take anywhere hot.

-Pros: They are gluten-free and have only one gram of sugar per protein bar.
+Pros: They are gluten-free and have only one gram of sugar.
 Each bar is only 130 calories, so you can add mass while protecting your waistline.

-Cons: The sweet cream flavor is an acquired taste, which means either you love it or not.
+Cons: The sweet cream flavor is an acquired taste, to say the least.

 If you're a fan of peanut butter, these are for you.